 We offer an extensive and complete assortment of natural stone and man-made tile products, sourced directly from our suppliers.
 Natural stone products include marble, travertine, granite, quartz, sandstone, slate, and onyx tiles.
-Man-made products include ceramic, porcelain, glass, cement, wood look, metal and luxury vinyl tile.
+Man-made products include ceramic, porcelain, glass, cement, wood look, and metal tiles.
 Our wide assortment of accessories, including trim pieces, mosaics, pencils, listellos, and other unique products, encourages our customers to make a fashion statement with their tile project and helps us to deliver a high level of customer satisfaction and drive repeat business.
 We also offer a broad range of setting and maintenance materials, such as thinset, grout, sealers, and accessories, including installation tools, shower and bath shelves, drains, and similar products.
 We also offer customers delivery service through third-party freight providers.
 We sell most of our products under our proprietary brand names, including Superior Adhesives & Chemicals, Superior Tools & Supplies, Rush River, and Fired Earth.
 In total, we offer over 6,000 different tile products, setting and maintenance materials, and accessory products.
-The percentage of our net sales represented by each product category was as follows for the years ended December 31, 2022 and 2021:
+The percentage of our net sales represented by each product category was as follows for the years ended December 31, 2021 and 2020:

-Years Ended I December 31,
+Years Ended D December 31,

-2022 2021
+2021

-Man-made tiles 51 % 48 %
+Man-made tiles 48 % 46 %

-Natural stone tiles 25 28
+Natural stone tiles 28 29

-Setting and maintenance materials 15 14
+Setting and maintenance materials 14 14

-Accessories 7 8
+Accessories 8 9

 Delivery service 2 2

 100 % 100 %